• Skip to main content

 Cashew Chicken, an easy Chinese recipe that comes together in about 15 minutes

-Recipe Pin
+Recipe

 Somehow, I managed to avoid it for twenty years (when did I get so old?), but a reader recently requested it, and in a moment of nostalgia, I decided to give it a go.
-Honestly, I feel a little dumb for having avoided it for so long.
+Honestly, I feel a little foolish for having avoided it for so long.
 It's quick, delicious, and loaded with protein, fiber and vitamins.

-As with any stir-fry you want to cook this over very high heat.
+As with any stir-fry, you want to cook this over very high heat.
 This encourages Maillard browning, while keeping the meat moist and the vegetables crisp.
 Because the high heat makes everything cook faster, a few seconds can mean the difference between tasty caramelization and a bitter burnt taste.
 That's why it's imperative that you have everything prepped and ready to go into the pan before you start.

 📖 Recipe